On the Whitney distortion extension problem for $C^m(\mathbb R^n)$ and $C^{\infty}(\mathbb R^n)$ and its applications to interpolation and alignment of data in $\mathbb R^n$: Whitney's extension problem.

-Progress on this problem was made by G. Glaeser \cite{Gl}, Y. Brudnyi and P. Shvartsman \cite{B,BS1,BS2,BS3,BS4} and E. Bierstone, P. Milman and W. Pawlucki \cite{BMP}.
-See also the work of N. Zobin \cite{Z,Z1} for a related problem.
-Building on this work, C. Fefferman and his collaborators \cite{F1,F3,F4,F5,KF, KF1,KF2,KF3,FI,FI1,I,KZ} have given a complete solution to this problem and also to the problem with $C^m(\mathbb R^n)$ replaced by $C^{m,\omega}(\mathbb R^n)$, the space of functions whose $m$th derivatives have a given modulus of continuity $\omega$ as well as to the problem of $C^m$ extension by linear operators.
-When $E$ is taken to be finite, then these questions are basic to interpolation of data.
+For $n=1$ and $E$ compact, this is the well-known Whitney extension problem.
+See \cite{W,W1,W2}.
+Continued progress on this problem was made by G. Glaeser \cite{Gl}, Y. Brudnyi and P. Shvartsman \cite{B,BS1,BS2,BS3,BS4} and E. Bierstone, P. Milman and W. Pawlucki \cite{BMP}.
+See also N. Zobin \cite{Z,Z1}, B. Klartag and N. Zobin \cite{KZ} and E. LeGryer \cite{Le} for related work.
+C. Fefferman and his collaborators, A. Israel, B. Klartag, G. Lui, S. Mitter and H. Narayanan \cite{F1,F3,F4,F5,F6,KF,KF1,KF2,KF3, FIL1,FIL2,FIL3,FIL4,FIL5,FMH,I} have given a complete solution to this problem and have extended and generalized it in many ways.